Skip to Content

 Trap Crops to Reduce Beetles

-Plants that flea beetles find very attractive can be used as a trap crop.
-These crops are better when they are larger, well-kept trap crops are more alluring to flea beetles, plant the trap crop 2 to 4 weeks before the cash crop.
+Plants that flea beetles find attractive can be used as a trap crop.
+These crops are better when they are larger; well-kept trap crops are more alluring to flea beetles; plant the trap crop 2 to 4 weeks before the cash crop.
 Chinese southern giant mustard illustrates crops that work well as a flea beetle trap.

 Companion Plantings

 Insect pests can be confused, repelled, or prevented from finding hosts by companion plants.
-Marigolds, dill, and green onions are a few companion plants that have been utilized when planning your gardening management to reduce adult flea beetles levels.
+Marigolds, dill, and green onions are a few companion plants used when planning your gardening management to reduce adult flea beetle levels.

 Living Mulches